-The program includes six weeks of classes in skills such as: Shakespearean Acting, Audition/Business of Acting, Stage Combat and Voice.
+The program includes seven weeks of classes in skills such as: Shakespearean Acting, Audition/Business of Acting, Voice, and Stage Combat.
 Classes vary each summer and are taught by members of the professional company including Artistic Director Robert Currier.
 In addition, Interns have numerous opportunities to perform, work backstage, and teach.

 Rehearsals: Additional evenings and weekends.

-All Interns will be offered ensemble casting in at least one mainstage play and may gain Equity Membership Candidate (EMC) points.
-In addition, Interns will perform a Showcase of scenes, monologues and stage combat work from the summer classes on Saturday, August 12.
+Interns will be offered ensemble casting and/or production assignments in one or more mainstage plays and may gain Equity Membership Candidate (EMC) points.
+Interns will also perform selected material from the summer classes in a Showcase on Saturday, August 15 at 5:00pm.
 Your casting will depend on your available dates, as well as the needs of each production.
-For Interns who wish to gain experience teaching Shakespeare to youth, there are opportunities to assist at summer Shakespeare camps for youth.
+For Interns who wish to gain experience teaching Shakespeare to youth, there are opportunities to assist at summer Shakespeare camps.

 Housing is not provided; however in the past we have been able to provide housing as a portion of a scholarship award to one or more Interns per summer.
 San Rafael is very close to San Francisco and any of the surrounding counties (Sonoma, San Francisco, Contra Costa) are just a short drive to San Rafael.

 The fee for the Intern Program is $950, which does not include housing, transportation or personal expenses.
 Please see the scholarship information attached.

 The EMC, or Equity Membership Candidacy program, is offered by Actor’s Equity Association.
 Interns may join the EMC program if they accept a casting or production assignment.
 EMC members gain points, or weeks, towards eligibility to join Actor’s Equity Association.